dracula/omglol/INSTALL.md

 #### Install

-Dracula Theme is Already Present in omg.lol.
+Dracula Theme is _already present_ in _omg.lol_.
 So, you don't need to install anything!

 #### Activating theme